 Best In-Shower: Nivea In-Shower Nourishing Body Lotion

-Best for Eczema: Eucerin Eczema Relief Body Cream
+Best for Eczema: Eucerin Eczema Relief Cream Full Body Lotion for Eczema-Prone Skin Oz Tube, Exclusive, Fragrance Free, 8 Ounce

-For those dealing with pesky (and uncomfortable) eczema flares, this option is choice.
-Totally steroid-free, it instead relies on colloidal oatmeal to calm red, itchy patches, skin-strengthening ceramides, and soothing licorice root extract.
-It also works to reduce the incidence of future flare-ups and is something the whole fam can use—even newborn babies.
+For those dealing with pesky (and uncomfortable) eczema flares, this option is a solid choice.
+Totally steroid-free, it instead relies on colloidal oatmeal to calm red, itchy patches as well as skin-strengthening ceramides and soothing licorice root extract.
+It also works to reduce the incidence of future flare-ups and it's a product the whole fam can use—even newborn babies.

 Best Spray: Cetaphil Sheer Hydration Body Spray Moisturizer

 For those who really don’t like lotion and/or are always pressed for time, a spray formula, like this one, is the perfect alternative.
-The hyaluronic-acid based spritz imparts plenty of sheer hydration, just enough to moisturize skin, while still being light enough that you can get dressed immediately after.
+The hyaluronic-acid-based spritz imparts plenty of sheer hydration, just enough to moisturize skin, while still being light enough so you can get dressed immediately after.
 (We’re talking spray this on and slip right into your leather leggings.)
 Bonus points for the subtle yet refreshing scent.